arungudelli/angularjswiki/content/en/material/menu/index.md

 </mat-menu>
 ```

-Further we can use icons as menu trigger elements.
+Further we can use mat icons as menu trigger elements.

 ```
 <button mat-button [matMenuTriggerFor]="menu">